kurrik/roomanna/blog.roomanna.com/src/site/posts/001-hello-world/body.md

 [link-google]: http://www.google.com

-So upon getting here you may be wondering general questions like "what is this", and "why are they making me read this page" and "why there suffering in this modern world, what with computers and all"?
+So upon getting here you may be wondering general questions like "what is this", and "why are they making me read this page" and "why is there suffering in this modern world, what with computers and all"?
 All excellent questions to be sure, and I figured I'd devote some space to answering them before getting to the process of writing down whatever comes to mind while completing my